Helping Our Most Vulnerable Change Their Life Stories

 - Provide service linkages and support systems to ensure identified needs are met.

 - Coordinates case conferences with clients, consults with service team, monitors progress of clients on case plan, assists clients to meet the agreed upon goals.

 - Acts as advocate for client before judicial, community, social service, and administrative bodies as needed; facilitates support groups and client participation

 - Network and communicate with referral agencies and community resources, as well as family members and natural supports

 - Participates and assists with outreach events

 - Other tasks as may be required to meet the program goals, and goals of program participants

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Basic Microsoft operating system navigation – Outlook, MS Word, Excel, PowerPoint, and Office.
+- Strong Microsoft operating system use, including Outlook, Office, Word, Excel, PowerPoint; familiar with Database entry and use

 SKILLS AND ABILITIES: